euranium/pingpong-server/README.md

 	- [ ] make form for a game
 	- [ ] delete old requests
 	- [ ] page to query requests
+- [] Set up user setting
+	- [] add password reset
+	- [] add email verification
-- [ ] Remove old users/ poeple no longer using system
+- [ ] Remove old users / poeple no longer using system
+- [] Make sure there are no breaking changes with future, updates,  dependency updates
 - [ ] ???
     - [ ] Profit